directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 export default LoginPage;
 ```

-With the above implementation, registered users should be able to sign in and sign out.
+With the above implementation, registered users should be able to sign in.
 Navigate to `http://localhost:3000/login` in your browser and you should see the following:

 ![Login page](login-page.png)